+As

-Asset Allocations Percentage
+Percentage

-1. Interest-bearing cash 1.60%
+1. Interest-bearing cash %

-2. U.S. government securities 1.87%
+2. U.S. government securities %

 3. Corporate debt instruments (other than employer securities):

+Preferred %

+All other

+4. Corporate stocks (other than employer securities): %

 Preferred

-All other 18.66%

-4. Corporate stocks (other than employer securities):

-Preferred

-Common 10.01%
+Common

-5. Partnership/joint venture interests 36.11%
+5. Partnership/joint venture interests %

-6. Real estate (other than employer real property) - 7.
-Loans (other than to participants) - 8.
-Participant loans - 9.
-Value of interest in common/collective trusts 31.75% 10.
-Value of interest in pooled separate accounts - 11.
-Value of interest in master trust investment accounts - 12.
-Value of interest in 103-12 investment entities - 13.
-Value of interest in registered investment companies (e.g., mutual - funds) 14.
-Value of funds held in insurance co. general account (unallocated - contracts) 15.
-Employer-related investments: Employer securities Employer real property - 16.
-Buildings and other property used in plan operation - 17.
-Other -
+6. Real estate (other than employer real property) -

+7. Loans (other than to participants) -

+8. Participant loans -

+9. Value of interest in common/collective trusts %

+10. Value of interest in pooled separate accounts -

+11. Value of interest in master trust investment accounts -

+12. Value of interest in 103-12 investment entities -

+13. Value of interest in registered investment companies (e.g., mutual funds) -

+14. Value of funds held in insurance co. general account (unallocated contracts) -

+15. Employer-related investments:

+Employer securities

+Employer real property -

+16. Buildings and other property used in plan operation -

+17. Other -

-For information about the Plan's investment in the following types of investments - common/collective trusts, pooled separate accounts, or 103-12 investment entities - contact Ryk Tierney, Executive Director, at 202-785-2658.
-The mailing address is IAM National Pension Fund, 99 M Street, SE, Suite 600, Washington, DC 20003-3799.
+For information about the Plan's investment in the following types of investments - common/collective trusts, pooled separate accounts, or 103-12 investment entities - contact the IAM National Pension Fund Executive Director at 202-785-2658.
+The mailing address is: IAM National Pension Fund, 99 M Street, SE, Suite 600, Washington, DC 20003-4595.